Ather-Rehman/calculator/README.md

-# calculator
+# Simple Calculator Project

+## Description
-A responsive web-based calculator that performs basic arithmetic operations (addition, subtraction, multiplication, modulation and division).
-Built with HTML, CSS, and JavaScript.
+This is a simple, responsive calculator built using HTML, CSS, and JavaScript.
+It can perform basic arithmetic operations such as addition, subtraction, multiplication,modulation and division.

+## Features
+- Responsive design for all screen sizes.
+- Supports addition, subtraction, multiplication, and division.
+- User-friendly interface with clear buttons and display.
+- Built with HTML, CSS, and JavaScript.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript